teuk/mediabot_v3/docs/ROADMAP_3.5.md

   mbweb dependency lock is beyond the reviewed advisory ranges, deployments reject moderate-or-higher findings, and the committed candidate produced two byte-identical six-file rehearsals while both CI workflows passed.
-- MB725 remains deliberately last among the technical gates.
-Its Debian 13 job now consumes the exact rehearsal archive, exercises fresh installation and a representative 3.3-to-3.5 upgrade, then proves exact rollback and deterministic reapplication in the disposable database.
+- MB725 is complete.
+Its Debian 13 job consumed the exact rehearsal archive, exercised fresh installation and a representative 3.3-to-3.5 upgrade, then proved exact rollback and deterministic reapplication in the disposable database.
+Main CI run 34027180932 and Debian 13 run 34027180936 passed on the accepted candidate lineage.
+- MB727 records the explicit 3.5 source-release decision.
+Production database, IRC pilot and instance rollout remain separate operator actions.
 - Completing a feature on development never authorizes production activation, a stable version change or a release.